Engineering & Scientific job market report cover, Miami-Fort Lauderdale-West Palm Beach, FL, 2026-06

 Career Switchers

-Biggest mistake: Trying to jump straight into research scientist or senior engineer titles without a portfolio, license, clearance, or direct domain proof.
+Biggest mistake: Trying to leap directly into specialist engineer titles without a portfolio, cert, or domain story.

 Salary Reality